christsven/H.E.A.T/factions/EUFOR Estonia Forces.md

 EUFOR fields a number of european ATGM launchers, most prominently the MILAN ATGM and the Eryx ATGM systems.

+Anti-tank guided missiles are used against heavily armoured targets, and are oftentimes launched from a man-portable weapon system or from a vehicle mount.
+They are able to traverse large areas and more modern targeting systems do not even require the operator themselves to aid the missile to its target.

 |  ATGM team | <img src="/factions/nato-symbols/units/atgm-t.excalidraw.png" align="right" alt="atgm team" height=30 width=auto></img> |
 | :---- | ---- |
 | Cost | 60 pt / 75 pt / 90 pt |